Beauty and the Beast

 Nell Flanders - Conductor

-Nell Flanders is the Assistant Conductor of the Princeton Symphony Orchestra.
-She has led performances with the Buffalo Philharmonic Orchestra, the Chelsea Symphony, Mannes Orchestra, Peabody Symphony Orchestra and the Riverside Orchestra, among others.
+Nell Flanders is the assistant conductor of the Princeton Symphony Orchestra.
+She has led performances with the Buffalo Philharmonic Orchestra, the Chelsea Symphony, Mannes Orchestra, Peabody Symphony Orchestra and the Queens College Orchestra, among others.
 During 2016-17 she served as cover conductor with the Peabody Opera Theater, a role she also filled with the Buffalo Philharmonic for part of their 2014-15 season.
 Deeply committed to educating the next generation of musicians and music lovers, Ms. Flanders leads the Symphony Orchestra at the Manhattan School of Music Precollege Division where she also teaches conducting and violin lessons and coaches chamber music.

 This performance has been generously funded in part by the late David A. Tierno and his wife Enea, with additional support from Duncan and Nancy MacMillan and The Edward T. Cone Foundation.